MaelDore/deepSTRAPP/cran-comments.md

   This URL is valid, but the server blocks automated requests.
   Please ignore this warning.

-Found the following (possibly) invalid DOIs:
-    DOI: TBA
-      From: inst/CITATION
-      Message: Invalid DOI

-  This is the DOI of the future research paper.
-This will be updated as soon as this research is published.

 Found the following URLs which should use \doi (with the DOI name only):

   All listed DOIs are valid.
 The \doi{} tag was not used because it did not generate valid links in the rendered documentation within RStudio.